-Keady Baseball – professional baseball development, baseball camps, and representation
+Keady Baseball – professional baseball development, baseball camps, and player representation

 Michael Patrick Keady (born July 14, 1971) started Keady Baseball (formerly Diamond Dreams Baseball) in Palm Beach, Florida by giving private lessons, professional baseball development, and small group camps.
 It is Mike Keady’s personal mission to eliminate arm injuries in baseball.
 Diamond Dreams Baseball went through a name change, becoming Keady Baseball Inc. and evolved into a full service baseball school.
 Keady Baseball trains players from the little leagues to the major leagues, with a special knack of giving purpose and focus to the game.
 The focus is on professional player development, of all ages, positions, and skill levels!
 Eliminate injuries, excel at every level!
 Keady Baseball runs instructional camps, coaches clinics, and private lessons throughout the year.
 Keady Baseball also offers player representation to select players.

 They are finishing an Instructional DVD that will include seven time Emmy Award winner, Bill Nye the Science Guy.
 Bill has confirmed and endorses the physics of Mike Keady’s throwing philosophy, calling him a, “Pitching Guru”.
 Another guest in the DVD is Dr. Timothy Kremchek.
 Dr. Kremchek is the Medical Director for the Cincinnati Reds and is also one of the leading and most sought after orthopaedic surgeons in major league baseball.
 Dr. Kremchek appears in the DVD and confirms the effortless mechanics of this throwing philosophy, while acknowledging it creates maximum power.